Katrin Koit

 Ran lead generation and product demos

 Key finding Customers preferred paying for data access over renting analytics devices.
-A data-driven model supported higher pricing.

 The initial target segment had low urgency and low value.